A Postpartum Mother’s Best Friend!

 The first post-labor poop.
 It’s a big deal.

 Many pregnant and postpartum mothers struggle with this issue.
-While there are various factors that contribute to postpartum constipation, the main culprit, in my opinion, is the hospital food consumed by birthing and postpartum mothers.
-Doctors will routinely prescribe a stool softener (most commonly Colace) to prevent or remedy this issue.
+While there are various factors that contribute to postpartum constipation, the main culprit, in my opinion, is the hospital food given to mothers immediately after birth.
+Care providers will routinely prescribe a stool softener (most commonly Colace) to prevent or remedy this issue.
 I would like to propose an alternative to pharmaceutical solutions, one that has been around for thousands of years:

 I’m an Ayurvedic Postpartum Caregiver and Chef and I’ve created the perfect post-birth recovery meal plan for my clients.
 Providing a nourishing post-birth meal that is suitable for postpartum mother’s delicate digestion takes know-how, planning and preparation.
-My Post Birth Recovery Meal Plan will educate you on how you can avoid hospital junk food and plan to replenish your hard-working body with delicious sustenance.
+My Post Birth Recovery Meal Plan will educate you on how to properly replenish your hard-working body with delicious sustenance.
+Grab your FREE Post-Birth Recovery Meal Plan EBOOK here!

-Stewed Fruits will help keep your digestive system functioning smoothly so can feel restored, rejuvenated and produce high-quality breastmilk.
-Consumed warm, Stewed Fruits are a postpartum staple during the first 40 days after birth.
+Stewed Fruits will help keep your digestive system functioning smoothly so you can have easy and smooth poops.
+Consumed warm, Stewed Fruits are part of my daily postpartum protocol for nourishing postpartum mothers.

 In my meal plan, Stewed Fruits are the star of the show!
 Why?
 Because they taste amazing and are a natural way to keep a mama’s bowels soft and regular.
 Stewed Fruits are also an excellent source of vitamins, minerals, antioxidants and iron, vital nutrients she will need to replenish her body after delivery.